SAP-samples/teched2022-DA161/exercises/ex3/README.md

 * Write scripts to open and close a popup

 ⚠️**Disclaimer**
-When completing exercises, some data values or sceenshots may not match what you see on your screen.
+When completing exercises, some data values or screenshots may not match what you see on your screen.
 It is because the current exercise is based on a feature that is currently in BETA.

 ----------------------------------------------------------------------------------------------------------------------------------------